-Withdrawing Money From Your Fidelity IRA
+Withdrawing money from your Fidelity IRA

 How old are you?

 Your transaction would be considered an early withdrawal because of your age.
-Learn more about withdrawal penalties, taxes, and exceptions that apply to your situation.
+Learn more about withdrawal penalties, taxes, and exceptions that may apply to your situation.

-A distribution from a Roth IRA is tax free and penalty free, provided the five-year aging requirement has been satisfied and one of the following conditions is met: age 59½, disability, qualified first-time home purchase, or death.
+A distribution from a Roth IRA is tax-free and penalty-free, provided the 5-year aging requirement has been satisfied and one of the following conditions is met: age 59½, disability, qualified first-time home purchase, or death.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.